interactivereduction/frontend/README.md

 The FIA frontend makes use of [Cypress](https://www.cypress.io/) for conducting end-to-end and component testing.
 These tests will be ran by a [workflow](https://github.com/fiaisis/frontend/blob/main/.github/workflows/cypress_tests.yml) whenever a commit is pushed or a pull request merged.
 The tests can also be ran locally.

-For writing your own tests, follow the guide [here](https://docs.cypress.io/guides/end-to-end-testing/writing-your-first-end-to-end-test) or simply replicate the methods used in pre-existing `.cy.tsx` files, like the [home page](https://github.com/fiaisis/frontend/blob/main/cypress/component/HomePage.cy.tsx).
+For writing your own tests, follow the guide [here](https://docs.cypress.io/guides/end-to-end-testing/writing-your-first-end-to-end-test).
+Alternatively you can replicate the methods used in pre-existing `.cy.tsx` files, like the [home page](https://github.com/fiaisis/frontend/blob/main/cypress/component/HomePage.cy.tsx).

 ## Learn More